Skip to content

 Semi-Hard Cheeses:

 • Best Pairings: Try these cheeses with nuts, olives, or dried fruit.
-A glass of full-bodied red wine, like Cabernet Sauvignon, complements their deep flavors.
+A glass of full-bodied red wine, like Cabernet Sauvignon, complements their deep flavours.

 Hard Cheeses: